Aral Sea: Irrigation canals

 The reaction to the predictions varied.
 Some Soviet experts apparently considered the Aral to be "nature's error", and a Soviet engineer said in 1968, "it is obvious to everyone that the evaporation of the Aral Sea is inevitable."
 On the other hand, starting in the 1960s, a large-scale project was proposed to redirect part of the flow of the rivers of the Ob basin to Central Asia over a gigantic canal system.
 Refilling of the Aral Sea was considered one of the project's main goals.
 However, due to its staggering costs and the negative public opinion in Russia proper, the federal authorities had abandoned the project by 1986.

 From 1960 to 1998, the sea's surface area shrank by 60%, and its volume by 80%.
 In 1960, the Aral Sea had been the world's fourth-largest lake with an area of 68000 km2 and a volume of 1100 km3.
 By 1998, it had dropped to 28687 km2 and eighth largest.
-Its salinity increased; having originally been 10 g/L, by 1990 it was at 376 g/L. (By comparison, seawater is typically 35 g/L, and the Dead Sea between 300 and 350 g/L.)
+Its salinity increased; having originally been 10 g/L, by 1990 it was approximately 30 g/L. (By comparison, seawater is typically 35 g/L.)

 In 1987, the lake split into two separate bodies of water: the North Aral Sea (the Lesser Sea, or Small Aral Sea) and the South Aral Sea (the Greater Sea, or Large Aral Sea).
 In June 1991, Uzbekistan gained independence from the Soviet Union.
 Craig Murray, UK ambassador to Uzbekistan in 2002, attributes the shrinkage of the Aral Sea in the 1990s to president Islam Karimov's cotton policy.
 The enormous irrigation system was massively wasteful, crop rotation was not used, and huge quantities of pesticides and fertilizer were applied.
 The runoff from the fields washed these chemicals into the shrinking sea, creating severe pollution and health problems.
 As demand for cotton increased, the government applied more pesticides and fertilizer to the monocultured and depleted soil.
 Forced labor was used and profits were siphoned off by the powerful and well-connected.

 In 2003, the South Aral further divided into eastern and western basins.
 The waters in the deepest parts of the sea were saltier and didn't mix with the top waters, so only the top of the sea was heated in the summer, resulting in faster evaporation than had been predicted.
 A plan was announced for the recovery of the North Aral Sea by building Dike Kokaral, a concrete dam separating the two halves of the Aral Sea.

 In 2004, the sea's surface area was 17160 km2, 25% of its original size, and a nearly fivefold increase in salinity had killed most of its flora and fauna.
 Dike Kokaral was completed in 2005 and, as of 2006, some recovery of sea level had been recorded.